assay-it/blueprint-continuous-quality/README.md

 |   ├── index.ts       // Infrastructure as a Code
 |   └── ...
 |
-├── test               // Behavior as a Code
+├── assay              // Behavior as a Code
 |   ├── elementary.go  // shows unit-test like quality assessment
 |   ├── minimal.go     // a minimal BaC suite
 |   ├── recursive.go   // demonstrates ability of recursive scenarios